AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 **The Radiance HDR File Format**

 Enter the radiance file format.
 The radiance file format (with the `.hdr` extension) stores a full cubemap with all 6 faces as floating point data.
 This allows us to specify color values outside the $0.0$ and $1.0$ range to give lights their correct color intensities.
 The file format also uses a clever trick to store each floating point value, not as a 32 bit value per channel, but 8 bits per channel using the color's alpha channel as an exponent (this does come with a loss of precision).
-This works quite well, but requires the parsing program to re-convert
+This works quite well, but requires the parsing program to re-convert each color to their floating point equivalent.

+There are quite a few radiance HDR environment maps freely available form sources like